 Then if is large enough, the foregoing result that implies that

 This is the conventional statement of Planck’s postulate.
-It is an experimental fact that the ‘constant’ is well known to about one part in a billion, and apparently unchanged over the last century.
+It is an experimental fact that the ‘constant’ is well known to about one part in a billion, and apparently not much changed over the last century.
 So we make vigorous use of Planck’s postulate for particles that contain many quarks.

 Sensory interpretation: The angular frequency is proportional to the number of sensory bundles observed per day.
 So if the mechanical energy of P is randomly spread out between these bundles, then the action represents the energy in a typical bundle.
 And is like the energy of a typical quark in a typical bundle.

 Time of Occurrence